MileHacker Logo

 • Guests find Caracas a city of friendly, welcoming people, proud of their heritage.

-• Locals eagerly share their culture with visitors.
+• Locals eagerly share their way of life with visitors.

 • Football (soccer) and baseball ignite passionate rivalries.

-• The urban landscape recounts the story of rapid development and economic shifts.
+• The urban landscape recounts the story of rapid growth and economic shifts.

 • The economy, largely dollarized, means many transactions occur in US dollars, especially cash.